 We have things like a clip of a home movie that was filmed by a visitor to camp.
 It's in color, and it's really striking and vivid to see this experience in color.
-We see most of these images in black and white, but then to see the action shots, to see the children playing, to see women and men move through gardens, things that you wouldn't imagine that were part of this space, this prison camp - it was a life, it was a community, it was a microcity that they were trying to make the best they could because they had to cope and make do and the resilience of the community can come together despite the adversity, another lesson to learn from and really admire in terms of what they were able to do despite the circumstances.
+We see most of these images in black and white, but then to see the action shots, to see the children playing, to see women and men move through gardens, things that you wouldn't imagine that were part of this space, this prison camp - it was a life, it was a community, it was a microcity that they were trying to make the best they could because they had to cope and make do and the resilience of the community can come together despite the adversity, another lesson to learn from cumstances.
+What do you think is the impact of these two exhibits?
+Lehtinen: Students will be coming to the exhibition to learn from and engage with the materials in the Skirball space.
+That was a big part of why we wanted to do and really admire in terms of what they were able to do despite the cirthis show - to reach that particular segment of our audience and examine the different lessons we can learn from this history, and how we can apply it to contemporary issues that deal with race, discrimination and immigration.